These 11 Mueller Report Myths Just Won’t Die

-Vance, a Distinguished Professor of the Practice of Law at the University of Alabama, served as the U.S. Attorney for the Northern District of Alabama from 2009 to 2017.
+Vance is distinguished professor of the practice of law at the University of Alabama, a former U.S. Attorney for the Northern District of Alabama and an NBC News and MSNBC legal analyst.

 When we joined other legal experts earlier this month to testify before the House Judiciary Committee regarding lessons from special counsel Robert Mueller’s investigation, it became apparent from the questioning that a number of misconceptions continue to exist regarding Mueller’s findings.
 The narrative was shaped by Attorney General William Barr, who issued his description of Mueller’s conclusions three weeks before the public saw the full 448-page report.
 In a letter to Barr, Mueller complained that Barr’s summary “did not fully capture the context, nature and substance” of his team’s work and conclusions, and created “public confusion.”
 Here is our effort to dispel some of those myths.